 By Joseph Temple

-Since the discovery of the island of Madeira by Portuguese explorer João Gonçalves Zarco in the early fifteenth century, it has become world renowned for a toffee-caramel like fortified wine bearing the same name.
-For hundreds of years, sailors bravely crossed the oceans bringing with them pipes of this exotic drink that was loved by the likes of George Washington and Thomas Jefferson.
-Today, whether it’s paired with dessert or used to cook with, Madeira can definitely enhance many evenings with family and friends!
+Ever since the discovery of Madeira by Portuguese explorer João Gonçalves Zarco in the early fifteenth century, the island has become world renowned for a toffee-caramel like fortified wine bearing the same name.
+For hundreds of years, sailors bravely crossed the oceans bringing with them pipes of this exotic drink loved by the likes of George Washington and Thomas Jefferson.
+Today, whether it’s paired with dessert or used to cook with, Madeira can definitely enhance an evening with family and friends!
 So have a look below at this wine and its unique history.

 1. The wine is named after the island of Madeira, located 370 miles from the Moroccan coast.
 After being colonized by the Portuguese in 1420, they began planting both sugarcane and grape vines across the island.

 2. Madeira became an important outpost for sailors due to the winds that blew from the northeast.
 With the prevailing winds in the British Isles coming from the west, it would be impossible to sail directly from London to the Americas.
 As such, Madeira became a vital stop in order to get to the New World, which boosted sales of its wine.

 3. Although Madeira is a fortified wine, it started out unfortified.
 During long voyages across the world on board merchant ships during the 1500s, the wine would spoil while under the intense heat.

 4. Using brandy as a preservative by the late seventeenth century, this new and improved Madeira actually got better in a tropical climate, making this wine basically indestructible.